Speed up

 ──The financial results for the 2024 season have been announced, recording a record high sales of 6.98 billion yen.

 We recorded sales of approximately 7 billion yen and were able to turn a profit with an operating income of about 100 million yen.
 This is the result of the support from many fans, supporters, and partners, and first of all, I would like to express my gratitude.
-Also, this is the result of the hard work of all our staff, so I want to say "thank you" for that, and I am very pleased with everyone's work.
+It is also the result of the hard work of all our staff, so I want to say "thank you" for that, and I am very pleased with everyone's efforts.

 ──Please also tell us your analysis of each segment.

-Since I took over management, there have been three seasons.
-From the first year to the second and third years, it wasn't a sudden leap but a steady progression.
-First, let me explain about ticket revenue (admission fee income).
+In the three seasons since I took over management, I feel that we have steadily progressed rather than leaping from the first year to the second and third years.
+First, let me explain about ticket revenue (admission fee revenue).

 The 2019 season, in which we competed for the championship, was about 1.1 billion yen, and we were able to surpass that figure in the 2023 fiscal year.
 Furthermore, in the 2024 fiscal year, we added an additional 240 million yen on top of that.
 The result of 1.45 billion yen is the highest ever.
 Initially, there was some thought that it might be quite difficult, but I have the impression that we "did our best."